lvgl/lvgl/docs/overview/style-props.rst

 ~~~~~~~~~~

 Sets a maximal height.
 Pixel and percentage values can be used.
-Percentage values are relative to the height of the parent’s content
+Percentage values are relative to the height of the parent's content
 area.

 .. raw:: html